dwayne/elm-random-quote-machine/tutorial/step-05.md

 ```

 When the "New quote" button is clicked the `ClickedNewQuote` message is
-created by Elm's runtime and it eventually calls the `update` function with
+created by Elm's runtime system and it eventually calls our `update` function
-that message.
+with that message.

-The `ClickedNewQuote` branch of your `update` function is selected and it sends
+The `ClickedNewQuote` branch of our `update` function is selected and it sends
-a command to the Elm runtime that tells the runtime to select a random quotation
+a command to Elm's runtime that tells the runtime to select a random quotation
-from your list of quotations and to wrap it in a `NewQuote` message.
+from our list of quotations and to wrap it in a `NewQuote` message.

-When the `NewQuote` message is created by the runtime it eventually calls the
+When the `NewQuote` message is created by the runtime, the runtime eventually
-`update` function with that message.
-The `NewQuote` branch is selected and your
+calls our `update` function with that message.
+The `NewQuote` branch is
-model gets updated with the new quotation.
+selected and our model gets updated with the new quotation.

-## Change the color of various elements when the "New quote" button is clicked
+## Change colors randomly

-Make the following edits to `src/Main.elm`:
+Here are the edits you need to make:

 ```elm
 import Html.Attributes exposing (..., style, ...)